Practice Experience in Multi-Level and/or Complex Care

 1. Orientation Activities

-Provide orientation activities where students become familiarized with the clinical setting and routines, staff, and the clients.
+Provide orientation activities so students become familiar with the clinical setting and routines, staff, and clients.
 As an orientation activity, invite students to engage in a “search and find activity” for important items and information at the clinical site.
 Include a list of staff members for students to meet and introduce themselves to.

 2. Learning from Other Professionals

 Invite members of the team at the clinical site to talk with students about their role or profession.
-As part of these sessions, have the team member and students identify how the role of the HCA interacts with the specific discipline and how the two parties can work most effectively together (Learning Outcomes #5 and #9).
+As part of these sessions, have the team members and students identify how the role of the HCA interacts with the specific discipline and how the two parties can work most effectively together (Learning Outcomes 5 and 9).

 3. Synthesizing Learning